jamiejennings/rosie-pattern-language/README.md

 In addition to the people listed in the CONTRIBUTORS file, we wish to thank:

--  Roberto Ierusalimschy, Waldemar Celes, and Luiz Henrique de Figueiredo, the creators of [the Lua language](http://www.lua.org) (MIT License);
+- Roberto Ierusalimschy, Waldemar Celes, and Luiz Henrique de Figueiredo, the creators of [the Lua language](http://www.lua.org) (MIT License); and again Roberto, for his [lpeg library](http://www.inf.puc-rio.br/~roberto/lpeg) (MIT License), which has been critical to implementing Rosie.

--  the Lua community (at large);
+-  The Lua community (at large);

 -  Mark Pulford, the author of [lua-cjson](http://www.kyne.com.au/%7Emark/software/lua-cjson.php) (MIT